A $4/3$ Approximation for $2$-Vertex-Connectivity

-\case[At least one among $C_R$ and $C_L$ is small (w.l.o.g. assume $C_L$ is small).] \begin{caseanalysis} \case[$y_L\in V(C_R)$.] \mi{Regardless of the type of component $C_R$ is,}\mig{Maybe we need another figure here to clarify this.} the nodes of $C_R, C_L$ and $P$ are merged into a unique large component $C$ of $S'$, and the nodes of $C_L$ and $P$ belong to a block $B$ in $S'$.
+\subcase{$w_L\in V(C_R)$.} \\ An example of the construction of $S'$ for this case is shown in Figure~\ref{fig:closingPathInCR}.
+Regardless of the type of component $C_R$ is, the nodes of $C_R, C_L$ and $P$ are merged into a unique large component $C$ of $S'$, and the nodes of $C_L$ and $P$ belong to a block $B$ in $S'$.
 Therefore the edges of $P$ are not bridges in $C$ and hence have no credits in $S'$.

 If $C_R$ is also a small component the nodes of $C_R$ (and thus all nodes of $C$) also belong to $B$, so $B$ is the only new block.
+To see this, notice that all the nodes of the path from $w_R$ to $u_R$ in $S'$ belong to a block $B'$ together with the nodes of $C_R$.
+Since $w_R\in V(C_L)\cup V(P)$ (Property~\ref{prp:cr}), this implies that $B$ and $B'$ share at least one edge, and thus it must be that $B=B'$.
 If $C_R$ is a large component, then $B$ is also the only block of $S'$ not present in $S$.
-Using $|E(P)|\geq 4$ one has
+Using $|E(P)|\geq 4$ (Property~\ref{prp:pathLength}) one has